rennelongcoy/sma/README.md

     * Output = 10, 10, 23, 43, 54, 92, 110, 100

     The 4th element of the output sequence is actually 42.5.

     In current implementation of the Kernel driver, regular integer division was used and the result would give 42 and not 43.

     Any decimal and remainders in SMA calculations were not handled.

 2. In the kernel driver, the window size for calculating the moving average is fixed to be 5.

 3. In the kernel driver, the maximum sequence length that is supported is set to 128 bytes.

 4. The kernel driver was tested with unsigned values.
-So each element would have the range of 0-255.
+So each element's value would be in the range of 0-255.

 5. Error-handling is focused on handling EFAULT in cases of possible invalid memory range accesses.